-Today the freshwater stream, later known as the Tank Stream is encased in a concrete drain beneath the streets of the central business district and all native bushland has been cleared.
+Today the freshwater stream prized by Captain Phillip, and later known as the Tank Stream, is encased in a concrete drain beneath the streets of the central business district.
+All native bushland has been cleared.
 The head of the cove is occupied by the Circular Quay ferry terminal.
 On Bennelong Point at the northern end of the eastern shore of the cove stands the Sydney Opera House.
 On the western shore is the historic district known as The Rocks.

 Captain Phillip described the harbour as being …the finest harbour in the world, in which a thousand sail of the line may ride in the most perfect security… Could Phillip ever envisage that people would regularly cross that same harbour by bridge, or more amazingly, by tunnels sitting on its floor?